gxf1212/notes/MD/FYP-notes.md

    > >
    > > Masses and atomic (Van der Waals) radii will be guessed based on residue and atom names
    >
    > just change 'MG' to 'Mg' in .pdb, solved.
+Do this only when gmx is needed...

 4. rmsd/rmsf of NTP